sulphurr/collegebot/README.md

 ## Usage
 - Open the chatbot on the web platform.
 - Enter queries such as:
-  - "Where is Room 302?"
+  - "Where is Room S12A?"
-  - "What is Dr. Smith’s schedule today?"
+  - "Which class is Ms M teaching right now?"
-  - "Is Prof. Johnson in the staffroom?"
+  - "Where is Mr J staffroom?"
+  - "Which class is Ms K teaching period 4 Wednesday?"
+  - "Hi!
+How are you?"
 - The chatbot will provide accurate and instant responses.

 ## Contributing